OntimizeWeb/docs/_docs/20-theming.md

 > **Lite Theme:** The *Lite Theme* defines compact styles for the OntimizeWeb components.
 You can read more about this theme [here]({{ base_path }}/customize/lite/){:target="_blank"}.

+## Custom theme definition

-## Custom theme definition for older versions than 8.5.0
+### Custom theme definition for older versions than 8.5.0

 If none of predefined themes satisfies your needs, you can define your own stylesheet.
 Here we create an example theme file in */assets/css* folder named *my-custom-app-theme.scss*.
 Later its imported and loaded instead of the default theme: